The Leading Provider of Online Consultation, Legal Services, Education and Training

 • Patents Act, 1970

-• Amendment of 2005: This is a pivotal amendment to ensure that India's patent law is fully compliant with the standards of the TRIPS Agreement.
-It extended the duration of patents from 14 years to 20 years, also stipulating terms for mandatory licensing (which allows the government to license patented inventions without the patent holder's consent under specific situations, and addresses the matter of compliance.
-It also includes provisions for the patentability of biotechnology discoveries and developments in software.
+• Amendments of 2002 and 2005: These pivotal amendments ensure that India's patent law is fully compliant with the standards required to align with the TRIPS (Trade-Related Aspects of Intellectual Property Rights) agreement, thereby permitting the granting of patents for products in the pharmaceutical and agricultural chemical sectors.
+It extended the duration of patents from 14 years to 20 years, also stipulating terms for mandatory licensing that allow the government to license patented inventions without the patent holder's consent under specific situations, and addresses the matter of compliance.

 • Copyright Act, 1957